ArchikaMehta/archikamehta.github.io/_posts/2020-08-01-environments.md

     title: ''
 ---

 There are mainly 4 different environments in a software development life cycle.
 Each of the environments is used by a different set of users and helps in maintaining a different codebase of the application.
-So, the changes made in one environment does not impact users of other environments for example:- Development team creates programs and execute unit tests in development environment while test team uses SIT environment to validate that the application is defect-free and all of this has no impact to the actual users of the application using a production environment.
+So, the changes made in one environment does not impact users of other environments for example:- Development team creates programs and execute unit tests in development environment while test team uses SIT environment to validate that the application is defect-free and all of this has no impact to the actual users of the application using a production environment whereas UAT environmentis for testing the software in user environment.

 1. Development
 2. SIT - System integration testing